vandresen/DatabaseManager/DatabaseManager/Server/Documentation/Manage Predictions.md

 Arguments:
 * Value: Accepted value(s)
 * Delimiter: A delimiter to separate the accepted values.
 Default is ,.

+#### IsGreaterThan
+Checks that the data attribute is greater than the specified value.
+If it is not greater, then this rule fails.
+Arguments:
+* Value: Greate than value

 #### Predictions
 Prediction rules use QC rules to make automated predictions for correcting